vmware/differential-datalog/doc/tutorial/tutorial.md

 `var x: bigint = 125` declares a variable `x` with type integer and initial value 125.

+> ### :heavy_exclamation_mark: Pro tip: Use `bigint` sparingly
+>
+> The `bigint` type is backed by a dynamically allocated array.
+It is
+> therefore quite expensive and should only be used when more efficient
+> fixed-width integer types are not sufficient.

 Signed integers are written as `signed<N>`, where `N` is the width of the integer in bits.
 Currently DDlog only supports signed integers with widths that are supported by the native machine type (e.g., 8, 16, 32,